 The Heirloom Computing Elastic Batch Platform (EBP), or Job Entry Subsystem (JES), is a cloud-centric batch job execution and operating environment.
 EBP is a business process manager in the form of an IBM JES2 subsystem equivalent, complete with MVS Job Control Language (JCL) compatible interfaces, a RESTful Web Services and XML control interface.
-When coupled with the Heirloom Platform-as-a-Service (Heirloom PaaS) administration dashboard, a cloud based scheduler front-ends many cloud-resident EBP systems allowing jobs to be fanned out to a pool of cloud execution engines.
+When coupled with the Heirloom Dashboard, a cloud based scheduler front-ends many cloud-resident EBP systems allowing jobs to be fanned out to a pool of cloud execution engines.

 EBP can also operate on a private cloud, server farm, backoffice server or even a desktop environment.
 EBP operates under Java EE servers such as Oracle WebLogic, IBM WebSphere, Red Hat Wildfly (JBOSS) and Apache Tomcat on Window, UNIX or Linux based environments.
 It can also be started from the command line in "stand-alone mode" thanks to a built-in Eclipse Jetty servlet engine.

-- Job Classes which define specific Heirloom PaaS resources that are available for batch programs
+- Job Classes which define specific Heirloom resources that are available for batch programs

 - Job Initiators which define a batch window and address concurrency issues

 - Input Job Queue where submitted and scheduled batch jobs await execution

 - Output Spool where status and held output datasets await retrieval and analysis following a job's execution